This documentation refers to ShareMouse v7 beta. The documentation for production version 6 is available here.

 To configure a shared display:

-1. Identify the shared display by hovering the icons for additional information that may help to identify the shared display.
+1. Identify the shared display by hovering over the monitor icons to view additional information that may help you recognize the correct display.

-2. Drag one symbol of a shared display over the other symbol and release the mouse button:
+2. Drag one icon of the shared display onto the other and release the mouse button:

-ShareMouse merges the symbols into a single "shared display symbol" which is indicated by a diagonal pattern.
-ShareMouse also creates new display layouts for each input; one layout for the shared display showing the one computer and another layout for the shared display showing the other computer.
+ShareMouse merges the two symbols into a single shared display symbol, indicated by a diagonal pattern.
+It also creates separate display layouts for each input: one layout for the shared display when it is connected to one computer, and another layout for when it is connected to the other computer.

-Each computer connected to the shared display may run at a different screen resolution, so symbols may have different sizes while representing the same shared display.
+Each computer connected to the shared display may use a different screen resolution, so the icons may vary in size even though they represent the same physical display.

 Removing a shared display